-This is to notify you that the Division of Gaming held a Stakeholder Rulemaking Workshop on Thursday, June 28, 2018 to present the proposed rule changes that are linked below.
+This is to notify you that the Division of Gaming will hold a Stakeholder Rulemaking Workshop on Tuesday, April 23, 2019, at 10 am, in the Golden Gaming Office located at 17301 W. Colfax Ave, Suite 135, Golden, CO 80401.
+The proposed rule changes are linked below.

+Stakeholders are welcome to attend the Rulemaking Workshop.
 Comments and questions are welcome regarding all of the proposed rule changes.
 If a stakeholder wishes to comment on these proposed rule changes in writing, please either mail your comments to the Division at the Golden Gaming office, or send them via e-mail to email@example.com.
-All written comments must be received by the Division of Gaming no later than July 31, 2018.
+All written comments must be received by the Division of Gaming no later than May 31, 2019.

 All current Rules and Regulations

 To suggest changes to Gaming Rules and Regulations please submit a Suggested Rule Revision form (found here) to Rules Manager Ronni Hunter at firstname.lastname@example.org.